edthedev/edthedev.github.io/resume/index.md

 - Mentors developers, security engineers, and researchers across campus on vulnerability remediation.
 - Creates open lines of communication between campus researcher developers and Cybersecurity.
+- Created key resources for Open Source procedures, including a decision tree, product end-of-life language, and vulnerability disclosure.
+- Established collaboration patterns supporting shared open source tools with the National Center for Supercomputing Applications (NCSA), Splunk, Energy Sciences Network (EsNet), and RokMetro.
 - Manages 4 full time Cybersecurity developers (fully remote team).
 - Mentors key team leads on their path to becoming managers or architects.
 - Led creation of [shared resources][44] for preventing secret disclosure, Cybersecurity code review, and automated regression testing.
-- Created key resources for Open Source procedures, including a decision tree, product end-of-life language, and vulnerability disclosure.
-- Supports overall Cybersecurity Objectives.
-- Co-chair of the Next Generation Infrastructure Strategic Automation Working Group since 2020.
+- Co-chair of the Next Generation Infrastructure Strategic Automation Working Group 2020-2022.
 - Mentored the development teams behind the highest volume community COVID testing response in the United States in 2020.
-- Co-author of the IT Council Next Generation Infrastructure Report to campus leadership.
 - Member of the GitHub Enterprise Commitee, and founding member of the GitHub Enterprise Community Interest Group.
 Maintainer of the GitHub Enterprise Campus Community Portal.
 - Member of the Technology Services Architecture Virtual Team.
+- Supports overall Identity, Privacy and Cybersecurity Objectives.

 [44]: https://answers.uillinois.edu/illinois/search.php?q=cybersecurity+developer&cat=0